cartesi/machine-emulator/README.md

 ```
 Main targets:
 * all                                 - Build the src/ code.
-To build from a clean clone, run: make submodules downloads dep all
+To build from a clean clone, run: make submodules all
   uarch                               - Build microarchitecture (requires riscv64-cartesi-linux-gnu-* toolchain)
   uarch-with-linux-env                - Build microarchitecture using the linux-env docker image
   build-tests-all                     - Build all tests (machine, uarch and misc)